WayneStratton/Contract/README.md

 DESKTOP BROWSER TESTING

-We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Internet Explorer), and Mozilla Firefox.
-We'll also test to ensure Microsoft Internet Explorer 9 for Windows users get an appropriate, possibly different, experience.
+We test our work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft Edge, and Mozilla Firefox.
+We'll also test to ensure Microsoft Internet Explorer for Windows users get an appropriate, possibly different, experience.
 We won't test in other older browsers unless you specify otherwise.
 If you need an enhanced design for an older browser, we can provide a separate estimate for that.

 MOBILE BROWSER TESTING